-(CMEDM.MM) (Old Code No. 881)
+(CMEDM.MM)

-- I. Prerequisites for admission: (1) A bachelor's degree in music, (2) completion of requirements for public school certification in Music, and (3) completion of advisory examinations.
+I. Prerequisites for admission: (1) A bachelor's degree in music, (2) completion of requirements for public school certification in Music, and (3) completion of advisory examinations.

-- II.
+II.
 Course Requirements (32 hours)

-- A. Music Education (11 hours)
+A. Music Education (11 hours)

-- MUSIC 5283 Qualitative & Quantitative Research in Music
+MUSIC 5283 Research in Music

-- MUSIC 5302 Music Program Administration
+MUSIC 5302 Music Program Administration

-- MUSIC 5512 Advanced Vocal Methods
+MUSIC 5512 Advanced Vocal Methods

-- MUSIC 5762 Advanced Conducting
+MUSIC 5762 Advanced Conducting

-- MUSIC 5882 Foundations of Music Education
+MUSIC 5882 Foundations of Music Education

-- B. Music History and Literature (6 hours)
+B. Music History and Literature (6 hours)

-MUSIC5542Advanced Choral Literature (Required)Choose two of the Music History courses below:MUSIC5172Music of the BaroqueMUSIC5702Music of the Classic Era

-- MUSIC 5752 Music of the Romantic Era
+MUSIC5542Advanced Choral Literature (Required)Choose two of the Music History courses below:MUSIC5172Music of the BaroqueMUSIC5702Music of the Classic EraMUSIC5752Music of the Romantic Era

-- MUSIC 5802 Music of the Twentieth Century

-- C. Music Theory (4 hours)
+- MUSIC 5802 Music of the Twentieth Century - C. Music Theory (4 hours)

-MUSIC 5102 Forms and Analysis
+- MUSIC 5102 Forms and Analysis

-- MUSIC 5132 Music Theory Survey
+MUSIC 5132 Music Theory Survey

 - D. Individual Voice Lessons (3-4 hours)

 - E. Choral Ensemble (1-2 hours)

-- F. Electives (2-4 hours to reach 32 total hours) These courses must be approved before enrollment by the student's graduate committee.
+- F. Electives (to reach 32 total hours) These courses must be approved before enrollment by the student's graduate committee.
 Choices and approval will reflect the results of the advisory exams.
 No more than two hours may be from workshops.

 - G. MUSIC 5100 Final Comprehensive Examination

 - H. MUSIC 5122 Thesis (2 hours)